SoK: A Framework for Unifying At-Risk User Research: Barriers to Protective Practices

 Digital safety is not and cannot always be the top priority for all users; this is perhaps even more true for at-risk users with competing, often critical, needs.
 Some of the many competing priorities that appeared in our dataset included basic needs like food, income, or physical health and safety; social participation and compliance with social norms; and caring for others.
 We found that specific competing priorities were often associated with particular risk factors.

-It is well understood that in general, users will prioritize convenience, simplicity, and their tasks and goals over \spas~~\cite{herley2009so,adams1999users}.
-We observed a tendency for \users to have layered or more severe conflicts between \spas and other needs, making the leap to safer behaviors especially difficult.
+It is well understood that in general, users prioritize convenience, simplicity, and their tasks and goals over \spas~~\cite{herley2009so,adams1999users}.
+Our analysis revealed a tendency for \users to have layered or more severe conflicts between \spas and other needs, making the leap to safer behaviors especially difficult.

 \paragraph{Basic needs} People who are \cf{resource or time constrained} in our dataset often prioritized other critical needs over \spas, despite the potential for increased \spasadj risk.
-For example, Elliott and Brody reported on low-income African American New York City residents using apps to get cheaper food, despite suspecting the apps were insecure~\cite{elliott2015:straighttalk}.
+For example, Elliott and Brody~\cite{elliott2015:straighttalk} reported that low-income Black New Yorkers used apps to find cheaper food, despite suspecting the apps were insecure.
 Similarly, people experiencing homelessness described discomfort using public Wi-Fi, but used it anyway for critical needs such as applying for government assistance, housing, and jobs~\cite{sleeper2019tough}.

 Relatedly, people who \cf{rely on a third party} often gave up control of \spas to accomplish basic tasks.
 Refugees, for example, shared account information, including passwords, with caseworkers to obtain social services or apply for jobs~\cite{simko2018computer}.
 Some people who are visually impaired used crowdsourced assistive technology for tasks like identifying medicines correctly, despite the risk of exposing sensitive content in the background of the photos crowdworkers would evaluate~\cite{akter2020uncomfortable}.
-Frik et al.\ found that some older adults were willing to accept in-home surveillance, giving up privacy to maintain some autonomy and independent living~\cite{frik2019privacy}.
+Frik et al.\ \cite{frik2019privacy} found that some older adults were willing to accept in-home surveillance, giving up privacy to maintain some autonomy and independent living.

-\paragraph{Participation and connection} As noted in \autoref{ss:distancing} above, people who experience \cf{oppression or stigmatization} sometimes chose to distance or fully disconnect in order to keep themselves safe.
+\paragraph{Participation and connection} As noted in \autoref{ss:distancing} above, people who experience \cf{\marginalization} sometimes chose to distance or fully disconnect in order to keep themselves safe.
 Members of these populations who opted to engage were often reported as knowing that it increased their risk.
 For example, Blackwell et al.\ reported on LGBT+ parents implicitly ``outing'' themselves via ``everyday'' social media posts about their children and families~\cite{blackwell2016lgbt}.